nicnosis/iu-courses/sp21/j363/index.md

 #### Wednesday
  * `inspiration` [okalpha](https://webflow.com/website/Okalpha)
+ * Please `pay attention` to the way that we structure our folders on our Webflow team site.
+      * If you are in the 08:30am section, you will create a folder called `830-lastname-firstname`
+      * If you are in the 03:15pm section, you will create a folder called `315-lastname-firstname`
+      * You will put all of your stuff in there
+      * Please do not leave projects directly inside of `SP21-J363`; they should be in the folder that you set up for yourself.
  * We will re-create this: [Slick Template](https://webflow.com/website/FREEBIE:-Slick-Template)
  * `download` [10.1-slick-assets.zip](mats/10.1-slick-assets.zip)
  * Your navigator will look something [like this](img/slick-navigator.png)